Jbleezy/BO2-Reimagined/README.md

 #### Staffs
 * Max Ammo powerup no longer fills clip ammo
-* Upgraded: kills on any round
+* Upgraded: charged shots kill on any round
 * Upgraded: no longer charges up while not idle
 * Upgraded: fire button no longer has to be re-pressed to start charging if fire button was pressed before charging was ready
 * Upgraded: weapon is switched when attempting to fire while having no ammo